isaacmg00/dotfiles-i3wm/README.md

-NOTE: This repository is out of date and configurations may contain deprecated code, so feel free to copy at your
+NOTE: This repository is out of date and configurations may contain deprecated code, so feel free to copy at your own risk.
 ### Screenshots:

 <img src="screenshot.png">